symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

         :language: javascript
         :lines:  52-56

-Then, he signs and announces the transaction.
+4. Sign and announce the transaction with Bob's account.

 .. example-code::